-Germans also wanted walls and barbed wires to protect themselves, says Pope Francis
+Germans also wanted walls and barbed wire to protect themselves, says Pope Francis

 On Donald Trump, the pontiff said it was too early to draw conclusions about him, but he urged the newly-inducted US president to prioritise ethical values.